lilbandit1979/cnmb_pages/pages/category/blog/16.u10-finals-2018/default.md

 ## Venue: Moorefield GAA Club

 # What to bring:#
-* 3 x team sheets with names, dates of birth, jersey numbers of children participating.
+* 3 x team sheets with names, **dates of birth and matching jersey numbers** of children participating.
+* It is up to every school to ensure that players are the correct age.
 * Jersey numbers must match team sheets for Cumann admin and media purposes.

-Fixtures:
+### Fixtures:

 * 2:30pm: Division 1: Clane/Athy vs. Celbridge/Naas
 * 2:30pm: Division 2: Conleths/Kilcullen vs. Kill/Patricians/Monasterevin